Local limit of the random degree constrained process: Proof of local weak limit result

-\begin{lemma}[Determining the $R$-neighbourhood] Let us assume that there was no cycle alarm in the exploration of $G^n_*$ (see \refS{subsec:two-phase-algo}).
-The edge-labelled tree $\exptree$ equipped with degree constraints $d(\ver{\i})$ (see \refD{def:deg-cons-coupling}) determines the isomorphism class of the rooted graph $\nbh{n}{\hat{t}}{\emb{\ver{\rt}}}$ (introduced in \refD{def:B-nR}). \end{lemma}
+\begin{lemma}[Determining the $R$-neighborhood] Let us assume that there was no cycle alarm in the exploration of $G^n_*$ (see \refS{subsec:two_phase_algo}).
+The edge-labelled tree $\exptree$ equipped with degree constraints $d({\ibf})$ (see \refD{def:deg-cons-coupling}) determines the isomorphism class of the rooted graph $\nbh{n}{\hat{t}}{\emb{{\rt}}}$ (introduced in \refD{def:B-nR}). \end{lemma}

-\begin{proof} Let us denote by $\mathcal{T}^{n,R}_{\hat{t}}$ the subgraph of $\exptree$ spanned by the first $R$ generations of $\exptree$.
+\begin{proof} Let us denote by $\mathcal{T}^{n,R}_{\hat{t}}$ the subgraph of $\exptree$ spanned by the first $R$ generations of~$\exptree$.

-Note that $\nbh{n}{\hat{t}}{\emb{\ver{\rt}}}$ is a subgraph of the embedded image of $\mathcal{T}^{n,R}_{\hat{t}}$.
+Note that $\nbh{n}{\hat{t}}{\emb{{\rt}}}$ is a subgraph of the embedded image of $\mathcal{T}^{n,R}_{\hat{t}}$.